Information about the different elements of the careers programme at Commonweal

 - Trips to employers and training providers

-Social science curriculum –You have a social science session each week.
+Social and Global –You have a Social and Global session each week.
 The curriculum develops through the school to provide age appropriate careers-based lessons.
 In year 7 it begins with considering what skills young people need to develop to be successful at school and in a career.
 They also research successful people and consider what makes them successful.
 There is also a project on the SDGs which explores careers which would work towards them.
 In year 8 we discuss careers within politics e.g. What is an MP and explore concepts of poverty and wealth.
 In year 9 we have specific lessons looking at potential careers as well as considering motivation.
 In year 10 we consider a range of careers within the field of social science e.g. What is law?
 What is a judge?
 By year 11 we have explicit careers sessions as well as lessons on budgeting, applying for jobs and preparing for interviews.

 Access to Enterprise Advisor – As a school, we endeavour to facilitate as many student / employer encounters as possible.
 As such, the school is part of the Swindon Enterprise Adviser Network and we are working closely with our Enterprise Adviser from Barclays Bank.
 Click here for more information.